Exhibits

 Lumbering

-Images and artifacts fill the exhibit dedicated to the history of logging and lumber in the area.
-From the days when lumberjacks roamed the territory and transformed the natural landscape, and Raftsman traversed the Wisconsin River you’ll learn what life was like for these figures in the 19th Century.
+Images and artifacts fill the exhibit dedicated to the area’s history of logging and lumber.
+From the days when lumberjacks roamed the territory and transformed the natural landscape and Raftsman traversed the Wisconsin River, you’ll learn what life was like for these figures in the 19th Century.

 Train Depot

-Located at the bottom of the stairs into the basement, the exhibit is displayed to step back in time waiting for the next train to arrive.
-The history of depots in the Wisconsin Rapids (pre-1920 Grand Rapids) Nekoosa, and Port Edwards are on exhibit.
+Located at the bottom of the stairs into the basement, the exhibit is displayed to step back in time, waiting for the next train to arrive.
+The history of depots in Wisconsin Rapids (pre-1920 Grand Rapids), Nekoosa, and Port Edwards are on exhibit.

 First Floor-